EcoNuker/EcoNuker-API-Python/README.md

-# EcoNuker-API
+# EcoNuke

-EcoNuker-API is a Python library for interacting with the EcoNuker API, which provides tools for managing and controlling Eco servers.
+EcoNuker is a Python library for interacting with the EcoNuker API, which provides routes for items, servers, and more!

 ## Installation